icloud-photos-downloader/icloud_photos_downloader/docs/index.md

 # icloudpd documentation!

-`icloudpd` is a tool to all your iCloud photos to local storage
+`icloudpd` is a tool to download all your iCloud photos to local storage

 ```{toctree}
 size